Thermodynamics of inhomogenous imperfect quantum gases in harmonic traps: Imperfect gas in a harmonic trap

+The $N^2/2$ term gives the number of pairs of interacting particles in the trap, and the dimensionless constant $\tilde{a}$ represents the ratio of the \emph{average} interaction energy of a pair of trapped particles to the energy scale provided by the trap.
+Our analysis is devoted to this particular implementation of the mean-field approach to trapped systems.
+To provide our analysis with a broader perspective we generalize \eqref{imp1} to arbitrary dimension in the form

-This choice ensures that the interaction energy becomes additive in the thermodynamic limit ( $\sim \rho_{\omega} N$), in analogy with the free imperfect gas interaction energy ($\sim \rho_V N$, where $\rho_V=\frac{N}{V}$ is the number density).
-One can argue that expression (\ref{imp}) finds its justification within the Kac model \cite{KUH1,HL1976}, see Appendix for details. \\ We emphasize that the above postulated form of the interaction is different from the one that is usually called a "mean field" in the context of inhomogeneous gases within the so-called local density approximation.
+\be H_{int} = a \,\omega^d\, \frac{N^2}{2}. \ee This model has been rigorously studied in the bosonic case in \cite{Zagreb}.
+The obvious interpretation of going from \eqref{imp1} to \eqref{imp} is that one rescales the interaction parameter $\tilde{a} \rightarrow a\, \omega^{d-1}$ which - in the limit $\omega \rightarrow 0$ - corresponds to the case of a very weak interaction.
+Nevertheless, in the thermodynamic limit this interaction term remains a source of non-trivial contribution to the thermodynamics of such systems.
+On the other hand, the $N^2$ scaling of the total interaction energy in (\ref{imp}) suggests a long-ranged interparticle potential as its source.
+This suggestion finds its support within the Kac model \cite{KUH1,HL1976}, see Appendix for details.
+Results obtained on the basis of (\ref{imp}) for the low-temperature equation of state of $d>1$ bosons do not reproduce some experimental and theoretical results known from the Gross -- Pitaevskii theory of weakly interacting, dilute trapped Bose gases with short-ranged interparticle potentials \cite{4x}.
+This discrepancy seems to indicate that the form of the interaction in (\ref{imp}) could only be considered as an approximation for weakly interacting gases at relatively high densities, resp. interacting via long-ranged potentials.
+We refer the discussion at the end of Sec.
+2.5 for further details. \\ We emphasize that the above postulated form of the interaction is different from the one that is usually called a "mean field" in the context of inhomogeneous gases within the so-called local density approximation.
 There, the interaction term is chosen such that the energy density is proportional to $n^2(r)$, where $n(r)$ is the local density.
 The system is then locally approximated by a gas subject to an equation of state equal to that of the homogeneous imperfect gas as described in Eq.
 (1).
 This, however, is not in accord with the model we want to propose, which requires that the energy be proportional to the total number of pairs of particles in the system (\emph{global} mean field).
 This, as we shall see, will lead to distinct results as compared to the ones obtained by the \emph{local} version of the mean field theory.
-A similar distinction is encountered in \cite{SmedtZagr}. \\ With (\ref{imp}) as the interaction term, the energy levels of the imperfect gas of $N$ particles in a harmonic trap take the following form
+A similar distinction is encountered in \cite{SmedtZagr}. \\